 South Carolina Employment Discrimination Lawyer

-In South Carolina, the unfortunate reality for employees is that you can be fired for any reason at all, even without cause.
-Unless you have an employment contract, the default rule is “at will employment,” which not only means that you, as the employee, can leave your job at any time, but also that your employer can FIRE you at any time, for any reason.
-However, there are exceptions to at-will employment, and the primary statutory exceptions are for race, sex, age, pregnancy, and disability discrimination.
-A South Carolina Employment Discrimination Lawyer can spot the exceptions, and knows the Family and Medical Leave Act (FMLA), the Age Discrimination in Employment Act (ADEA), Title VII of the 1964 Civil Rights Act (Title VII), the Americans with Disabilities Act (ADA) and other federal statutes providing possible remedies for discrimination and retaliation.
+Making a living as an employment discrimination lawer in South Carolina can be tough.
+In South Carolina, the unfortunate reality for employees is that you can be terminated from your job for any reason at all, even without cause.
+Unless you have an employment contract, the default rule is “at will employment,” which means that your employer can FIRE you at any time, for any reason.
+However, there are exceptions to at-will employment, and the primary statutory exceptions are for race, sex, age, pregnancy, and disability discrimination, Family and Medical Leave Act (FMLA), the Age Discrimination in Employment Act (ADEA), Title VII of the 1964 Civil Rights Act (Title VII), the Americans with Disabilities Act (ADA) and other federal statutes providing possible remedies for discrimination and retaliation.

 If your termination is because your employer asked you to or required you to violate a law, then you may have a case for wrongful discharge in violation of public policy.
 Examples would include your employer requiring you to stay at work instead of complying with a lawful subpoena or asking you to directly participate in the employer’s unlawful conduct.

 If your employer provided you with an Employee Handbook, then you may have claim for an implied contract based on the promises made in the handbook.
 However, such a claim depends squarely on the language of the handbook, especially any disclaimers that the employer may have inserted into the handbook.

 Title VII of the Civil Rights Act: Discrimination and Retaliation